fasteddy516/vscode-simpl-plus/README.md

 ## Snippets

-So users can utilize their own snippets if desired, code snippets are available in a separate extension named "Crestron Simpl+ Code Snippets".
+So users can utilize their own snippets if desired, code snippets are available in a separate extension named "Crestron SIMPL+ Code Snippets".

 ## Known Issues

+* **SIMPL+ Help File** - Help is not context-sensitive, so a manual search within the help file is required to get information about specific features/functions.

+* **API Files** - The `View SIMPL# API` command is not context-sensitive.
+It will load the `.api` file(s) for all SIMPL# libraries used in the current module.

-* API files - if CLZ is recently generated, the API file opened or generated may not be the newest available.
+* **API Files** - If the SIMPL# CLZ is recently generated, the API file opened may not be the newest available.
 If this happens, try a compile and then attempt opening the API file again.

+* **API Files** - Syntax highlighting is not 100% fleshed out for these files (particularly if a fallback to a `.h` file is required), so some elements may not get highlighted as expected.

 ## Release Notes

 ## 2.0.0

+**EXISTING EXTENSION USERS:** In addition to the changes noted below, the extension _publisher_ and _repository_ data fields have been updated to point to the correct (current) locations.
+This makes VSCode treat this version as a whole new extension, and it will be installed *alongside* an older version rather than simply updating it.  **To prevent conflicts, you will need to uninstall any older versions of the extension (<=1.3.3).**  This is a one-time process, and will not be required when updating to future (>2.0.0) versions.

 * Complete re-work of compile options and target selection:
   * `CTRL+F12` - _Compile current file_: